 Last year I managed to get a record result from the Cheltenham Gold Cup, Grand National, Derby and bagged a decent result, though not a record, from the Melbourne cup.
-I was able to lock in a profit on the Betfair exchange pre race, winning before the race had started and regardless of who went on to win.

 I’ve made it no secret that I love the big meetings because of the higher market volumes that are in the market.
 But, contrary to opinion, yo don’t need a big bank to get a big result if you are trading effectively and with a bit of flexibility.